How does this medication work? What will it do for me?

 Breast-feeding: It is not known if lansoprazole passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for use by children under one year old.
-For children 1 to 17 years of age, this medication can be used to treat GERD for a maximum of 12 weeks.
+For children 1 to 17 years old, this medication can be used to treat GERD for a maximum of 12 weeks.

 What other drugs could interact with this medication?